DoSomethingArchive/gambit-content/README.md

 ### Getting Started

 Install Node, MongoDB, and the Heroku toolbelt.

 Next, fork and clone this repository.
 To run Gambit locally:
 * `sudo mongod`
+* `npm install`
+* `npm run test` Make sure all tests pass
 * `heroku local` from your Gambit directory

 #### Docker